AndrewLoeppky/crash_course/coding_crash_course.md

         new file:   my_example.txt
 ```

-As per the helpful hint above, you can remove files from the staging area using ```git rm --cached <file>```.
-Once we are happy with which files are staged (only one for now), it's time to *commit* ```my_example.txt``` to our repository.
+As per the helpful hint provided above, you can remove files from the staging area using ```git rm --cached <file>```.
+Once we are happy with which files are staged, it's time to *commit* ```my_example.txt``` to our repository.
 Best practice is to include a short message with every commit, summarizing the changes you made in a few words. "initial commit" is a good commit message for the first commit to a repository.
 Type:

 ```
 $ git commit -m 'initial commit'